bsmitty5000/bsmitty5000.github.io/_posts/2016-02-06-Stock-Market-Predictions-Using-Scrapy-and-SVMs.md

 layout: post
 title: "using the news to predict the stock market"
 date: 2016-02-06
-description: Learning how to do web scraping and machine learning
+description: Web scraping with Scrapy and using SVMs to predict rise/fall in market using Python
 comments: True
 category: ml
 ---